compbiozurich/UZH-BIO392/course-results/2021/denis-adamec/Day_02_Results.md

 * ### [Cancer Driver Log](https://candl.osu.edu/)

-Cancer driver log is similar in functionality to the first two resources, however entries are classified into four levels of evidence:
+Cancer driver log is similar in functionality to the first two resources, with the added functionality of classifying entries into four levels of evidence:

 1. Alteration has matching FDA approved or NCCN recommended therapy.